Vis-en-Artois Memorial to the Missing

 Search for Names on the Vis-en-Artois Memorial to the Missing

 Search the “Debt of Honour” Register held by the Commonwealth War Graves Commission for names inscribed on the Vis-en-Artois Memorial.
-Go to the CWGC website and look through the casualty register at:
+Go to the CWGC website and click on the See Casualty Records button at:

 Vis-en-Artois Memorial Location